m5r/javanaise/readme.md

 As part of the [distributed systems and applications course](http://lig-membres.imag.fr/boyer/html/Documents/cours/JAVANAISE/index.htm) at Université Grenoble Alpes, I built this distributed object cache.

+You are on the v2.0 branch, corresponding to the version using dynamic proxies.

 ## Requirements

 - JDK 8